what does it look like to be the church

 Look for needs on social media.
 People are quick to point out that they’re in need on social media.
 Maybe someone needs encouragement, prayer, or someone just to be kind.
 Meet a need.

 Pray specifically.
-Pray for a vaccine that works.
 Pray for healing and protection for your neighbors all around the world.
 Pray for God to show you when, where, and how to act.

 Health and Safety Reminders